jmbealer/my-knowledge-base/linux-commands.md

 apt - package manager for debian based systems yum - package manager for redhat based systems pacman - package manager for arch based systems

+shell command
+starts with command name - what to do followed by options - how to do it followed by arguments - what to do it to